5 Holiday Cocktail Recipes Made with Cold Pressed JuicePublished Date:

 Mocktail Version: Omit Scotch and vermouth, substitute cherry syrup for cherry liqueur, substitute Little West Orange juice for Cointreau.

-Planning a New Year’s Day brunch?
-You deserve a mimosa for making it to 2021.
+Planning a festive brunch?
+It is always a good idea to make homemade mimosas.
 Whether you’re celebrating with family or attending a Zoom gathering, mimosas are the perfect holiday cocktail.
 They’re refreshing, simple, and festive.
-For this cocktail recipe, we like to use Little West Orange juice or The Quench.
+For this cold pressed juice cocktail recipe, we like to use Little West Orange juice or The Quench.

 Pour juice and champagne or sparkling wine into a champagne flute or tall wine glass.
 The juice-to-alcohol ratio can be adjusted based on personal preference.